ethereum/consensus-specs/specs/core/0_beacon-chain.md

     # Find the committee in the list with the desired shard
     shard_committees = get_shard_committees_at_slot(state, attestation_data.slot)

+    assert attestation.shard in [shard for _, shard in shard_committees]
     shard_committee = [committee for committee, shard in shard_committees if shard == attestation_data.shard][0]

     assert len(participation_bitfield) == ceil_div8(len(shard_committee))

     # Find the participating attesters in the committee